Patent Foramen Ovale

 - Closure of the PFO during heart surgery

 Ask your provider what treatment plan is best for you.

 What are possible complications of a patent foramen ovale?

 Stroke is the major possible complication of a PFO.
 People who have a PFO are slightly more likely to have a stroke than people who don't.
-A PFO is more likely to be the cause of stroke in a younger adult.
+A PFO is more likely to be involved in a stroke of a younger adult.
 That's because younger people don't have as many risk factors for stroke from other causes.
 Stroke can cause these symptoms:

 - Leg numbness or weakness